sc8ing/Poing/README.md

 # Pong
 A four-player online pong game built using node, express, and socket.io.
-Made as a group project for a webapps class.

 ## Setup: